lucanioi/lansky/app/chatbot/README.md

 module Chatbot
   module Params
-    class SomeCommand < BaseParams
+    class SomeOperation < BaseParams
       # The corresponding params object should expose an interface that match
-      # the parameters declared with the `params` keyword in the command class
+      # the parameters declared with the `params` keyword in the operation class

       def month
         # attribute accessor `message` is available in classes that inherit